Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 	; implement a procedure to
 	; transform -5
 	; into a printable version and
 	; then print the value.
-However,
-	; we'll cover that later.
 It is
 	; crucial to remember that we
 	; can't simply add '0' to -5 with
 	; the goal of transforming it